jen-taylor-shopify/JavaScript-fundamentals/scope-lexical-context-and-closures.md

 ```
 - `let counter` creates one lexical environment and `let counter2` creates a second lexical environment.
 They may call the same function, but they are different invocations so they are independent of one another.

+**2. You can write clean code by adhering to the "Principle of least priviledge"**
+- Also supports "Principle of least priviledge" software design principle which states that you should expose only what is minimally necessary, and "hide" everything else.
+- If all variables were available in the global scope, they would be available to all nested scopes.
+But this can have unintended side effects.
+So its good practice to keep variables limited to the scopes that they are needed/used in.

+**3. You can avoid collisions**
+- Hiding variables and functions inside a scope helps you avoid collisions between two different identifiers with the same name but different usages.
+- (This often happens when you unexpectedly overwrite a value).
+- For example, if you are using multiple libraries that don't have global "namespaces", collisions might occur if internal functions / variables have the same names as another library.

 ### What are the drawbacks of this lexical environment scope?